==========================

 There’s no way to extract all that information into a newsletter and email it to readers.
 The site isn’t dynamic enough to handle this!

-applying contentapplying content
+applying content

 Photo by Judit Peter from Pexels